franciscvass/oke_demo/README.md

 ```
 - To provides the K8S version

+**state_id**
 ```
 variable "state_id" {
   type    = string
   default = "oke1"
 }
 ```
-- It will add this string to the name of Bastion,Operator, worker nodes and VCN
+- It will add this string to the name of Bastion,Operator, worker nodes and VCN.
+- you will be able to identified the bastion,operator for each deployment

+**compartment_id**

 ```
 variable "compartment_id" {
   type    = string